canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 #### Full example with NGINX
 All of these objects can be used in production for deploying and managing the RUM Server and deploy it in order:

-1. `namespace.yaml` Create your own namespace in Kubernetes.
+1. `namespace.yaml` Create your own [namespace in Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 All objects will be created in the namespace `canarytrace`.
-2. `nginx-config.yaml` Configuration for the NGINX web server.
+2. `nginx-config.yaml` [Configuration for the NGINX](https://www.plesk.com/blog/various/nginx-configuration-guide/) web server.
-3. `secret.yaml` Contains auth to the Elasticsearch, as well as a license for using the RUM Server.
+3. `secret.yaml` [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) contains auth to the [Elasticsearch](./rumClient.md), as well as a license for using the RUM Server.
-4. `deployment.yaml` The deployment includes Docker images, configurations for the RUM Server, and resource requirements.
+4. `deployment.yaml` The deployment includes [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) Docker images, configurations for the RUM Server, NGINX, [Services](https://kubernetes.io/docs/concepts/services-networking/service/), and resource requirements.
 It also utilizes a LoadBalancer.

 :::note
 Please open the `secret.yaml` and `deployment.yaml` files and make the necessary changes before deploying them to the Kubernetes cluster.
 Update the `secret.yaml` file with your correct secrets and in the `deployment.yaml` file, update the version of the RUM Server and its configuration according to your preferences.